- Home

 Story Posted: Fall 2023

-“I never thought that I would receive such an emphatic and personable group that would be flexible and understanding about my situation.
+“I never thought I would receive such an emphatic and personable group that would be flexible and understanding of my situation.
 I felt like I had blown the interview, but when I came back on, Dr. Schadler said, ‘I just want to say, from a special education standpoint, the way you handled that entire situation was perfect,’” said Julia.
 “I then continued with the interview process.
 Though nerve-wracking, this process was ultimately the best risk I had ever taken because it brought me to this campus.”

 Why Education?